 1889: Actor and film director Charlie Chaplin, the silent film star who became one of the world's biggest celebrities before World War I, is born in London, England.
 He became a worldwide icon through his screen persona "The Tramp" and is considered one of the most important figures of the film industry.
 Chaplin, who wrote, directed, produced, edited, scored and starred in most of his films, also co-founded the distribution company United Artists with Douglas Fairbanks, D.W.
 Griffiths and Mary Pickford, giving him complete control over his films.

-1867: Wilbur Wright, who with his brother Orville is credited with inventing the world's first successful airplane and making the first controlled, powered and sustained heavier-than-air human flight, is born in Millville, Ind.
+1867: Wilbur Wright, who with his brother Orville is credited with inventing the world's first successful airplane and making the first controlled, powered and sustained heavier-than-air human flight, is born in Millville, Indiana.

 1862: The Confederate Congress and President Jefferson Davis approve a conscription act for white males between 18 and 35.
 The act was the first of its kind in America.